influxdata/docs-v2/content/influxdb/v2.4/get-started/_index.md

 Examples for client libraries are not provided in this tutorial, but these can be used to perform all the actions outlined in this tutorial.
 {{% /note %}}

+## Authorization

+**InfluxDB {{< current-version >}} requires authentication** using a API tokens.
+Each API token is associated with a specific set of permissions within the scope of an InfluxDB organization.

 {{< page-nav next="/influxdb/v2.4/get-started/setup/" >}}